TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/17 - Esther/Esther 2/Esther 2.13.md

 ---

-then in this wise came the maiden unto the king: whatsoever she desired was given her to go with her out of the house of the women unto the king's house.
+The young woman then came to the king like this: whatever she desired was given her to go with her out of the women's house to the king's house.